 Dealing with a disability is difficult enough.
 Working for an employer who doesn’t respect you as a valued member of the company because of your disability can make things even worse.
 You don’t have to be a victim against ridiculous discrimination tactics.

 Call the Civil Rights Litigation Group at (720) 515-6165, or use our online contact form, to schedule your free consultation with us today.
-We’ll aggressively defend you in court and make sure your rights are protected and you are treated fairly.
+We’ll aggressively fight for you in court and make sure your rights are protected and you are treated fairly.